The History Lover’s Guide to Topsham.

-Only four miles from Exeter yet feeling like a world away, this ancient estuary town has an impressive story to tell as you while away a very pleasant day out from the City.
+Only four miles from Exeter yet feeling like a world away, this ancient estuary town has an impressive story to tell.

 The town on the Exe estuary is easy to access by public transport as well as by car and on foot, and is best known for its fascinating maritime history.
-It was once a busy woollen cloth-trading port and warships, merchant vessels and deep-sea fishing vessels were launched from its shipyards.
+Once a busy woollen cloth-trading port and warships, merchant vessels and deep-sea fishing vessels were launched from its shipyards.

 But there’s much more to Topsham’s past than that.
-There’s stunningly well-preserved architecture from Dutch-influenced merchants’ houses and fisherman’s cottages jostle re-purposed warehouses, factories and sail lofts.
+You can see stunningly well-preserved architecture from Dutch-influenced merchants’ houses and fisherman’s cottages jostling with re-purposed warehouses, factories and sail lofts.

 Don’t just stay waterside.
 Make sure you spend time along the shopping areas and winding streets too, as you’ll discover old pub names above doorways, water pumps and even a 19th century wash-house.

-But is it pronounced Top-sham or Top-sam?
+But is it pronounced Top-sham or Top’sum?
 That’s the big question: Ask a local if you dare!

 Take a browse around the town’s website for information and things to do in Topsham.